iskm/miundombinu/README.md

 2. Add as many information (including optional) of the VMs you are importing to reduce chance of recreation.
 This is true for aws lightsail

+3. DNS record changes take a while to reflect.
+Make sure to account for it

 ## FAQs